AbhishekGautam01/Leanring-Csharp/C#/process/process.md

 * See Example *RedirectStandardOutputExample.cs*

 ### Kill
-* We can kill or terminate a process that we aquire a reference to.
+* We can kill or terminate a process that we acquire a reference to.
 The process is not given a chance to continue.
 * See example: KillExample.cs